 When a runner has achieved an overall score in the Road Race Championhips this can be compared to the equivalent calculation from the previous year.

 The ‘Most Improved Runner’ is a highly sought after award and is presented to the male and female athletes whose overall percentages have shown the greatest increase from the previous to the current year.
-For those not fortunate enough to win the ‘Most Improved Runner’ award, the percentage difference still provides an interesting measure of an athlete’s individual performance for the year.
+For those not fortunate enough to win the ‘Most Improved Runner’ award, the percentage difference still provides an interesting measure of an runner’s individual performance for the year.

 Certain parkruns count as qualifying 5ks for the road race championship.
 Please see the list of eligible runs.